Which of the following is an example of poor internal control in ... | Study Prep in Pearson+

 1

-Understand the concept of internal control: Internal control refers to the processes and procedures implemented by an organization to ensure the integrity of financial and accounting information, promote accountability, and prevent fraud.
+Understand the concept of internal control: Internal control refers to the processes and procedures implemented by an organization to safeguard its assets, ensure the accuracy of financial records, and promote operational efficiency.

-Review the principle of segregation of duties: Segregation of duties is a key internal control measure that involves dividing responsibilities among different employees to reduce the risk of errors or fraud.
-For example, the person who authorizes transactions should not be the same person who records them.
+Review the examples provided in the problem: Segregating duties, conducting audits, requiring multiple signatures, and allowing the same employee to authorize and record transactions.

-Analyze the options provided: Evaluate each option to determine whether it aligns with good internal control practices.
-For example, requiring two signatures on checks above $10,000 and conducting regular independent audits are examples of strong internal controls.
+Analyze each example: Segregating duties, conducting audits, and requiring multiple signatures are all examples of strong internal control practices.
+These measures reduce the risk of fraud and errors.

-Identify the example of poor internal control: Allowing the same employee to both authorize and record transactions violates the principle of segregation of duties, which increases the risk of fraud or errors.
+Identify the poor internal control example: Allowing the same employee to both authorize and record transactions is a poor internal control practice because it creates an opportunity for fraud or errors to go undetected.
+This violates the principle of segregation of duties.

-Conclude the analysis: Based on the evaluation, the example of poor internal control is 'Allowing the same employee to both authorize and record transactions,' as it compromises the integrity of the organization's financial processes.
+Conclude the reasoning: Segregation of duties is a key internal control principle that ensures no single individual has control over all aspects of a financial transaction.
+Allowing one employee to handle both authorization and recording undermines this principle.

 Watch next